Wise vs Payoneer 2026: 0.41% vs 2% FX — Which Wins?

 Can I withdraw from Upwork to Wise directly?

 Yes.
 In Upwork settings, add your Wise USD account details as a "local US bank account".
-Withdrawals are free to Wise via ACH.
-It's slightly less integrated than Payoneer but fully functional.
+Withdrawals are free to Wise via ACH and arrive in 1–3 days.
+It's slightly less integrated than Payoneer (which is one-click) but fully functional and saves the Payoneer 2% on conversion.

 Is there a minimum to withdraw from Payoneer to Wise?

-Payoneer requires a minimum of $50 for bank transfers.
+Payoneer requires a minimum of $50 for ACH bank transfers.
 Wise has no minimum on incoming transfers.
-So batch your conversions if you're below $50.
+Batch your conversions if you're below $50 to avoid being stuck.

 Which is safer — Wise or Payoneer?

 Both are well-regulated and established.
-Wise is FCA-regulated in the UK and FinCEN-regulated in the US.
+Wise is FCA-regulated in the UK, FinCEN-registered in the US, and AUSTRAC-registered in Australia.
 Payoneer is regulated in the US (FDIC-insured balances up to $250,000) and multiple other jurisdictions.
-Both have operated for 15+ years.
+Both have operated for 15+ years with strong track records.

 Yes — and most experienced freelancers do.
-Payoneer for platform withdrawals, Wise for conversion.
-There's no conflict and no fee for holding both accounts.
+Payoneer for platform withdrawals, Wise for conversion and direct-client invoicing.
+There's no conflict, no fee for holding both accounts, and combining them is the optimal cost-minimising stack.

 Your personalised recommendation